WebFlight/JWT/README.md

 # Development notes
 * Functionality is tested using the Mendix UnitTesting module.
 The tests are included in the JWTTest module.
+* For contributions, fork the repository and issue a pull request.

  [1]: docs/logo.png